Starlink Satellites, 04 January -

 Below the video is a composite of selected frames, showing the evolution of the Starlink train as it passed overhead.

-Opportunities were initially limited to see the Starlink 6 constellation once it had been placed into orbit.
+Opportunities were initially limited to see the constellation 6 once it had been placed into orbit.
 However, an opportunity arose in the evening twilight of 24 April.
-Visually, I could not see anything, but a video showed a train of satellites low down in the SW.
+Visually, I could not see anything, but a video showed a train of satellites low down in the south-west.
 The video below is a 7 s clip of the original recording, cropped 50% both horizontally and vertically.
 The lower pane is a contrast-stretched version of the original (cropped): the satellites are still somewhat hard to see.
 The upper pane is a sequence of differences between individual frames and a running median of nine frames.

 I then applied further processing to individual frames of the video, all 1500 of them, to produce the still images below the video.
-The upper still is sum of individual frames, showing a trail effect, with the satellites following one another through the sky.
+The upper still is a sum of individual frames, showing a trail effect, with the satellites following one another through the sky.
 The lower still is a stack of 25 frames (one second's worth) aligned on the satellites.
 (The fact that they are moving at slightly different rates makes it not possible to achieve good results stacking a larger number of frames.)
 It shows 36 distinct satellites, with one or two looking like unresolved multiples.
 This aligns with the fact that the 60 satellites of the constellation have separated into a group of approximately 40 followed about a minute later by another of approximately 20.